 evaluates to an integer value.
 Decimal fractions are not

-In the sections that follow, we do not necessarily provide all possible forms for the syntax that can be used for creating each partition type; this information may be found in CREATE TABLE Syntax.
+In the sections that follow, we do not necessarily provide all possible forms for the syntax that can be used for creating each partition type; this information may be found in CREATE TABLE Statement.